MATH1002 Linear Algebra

 For general information on examinations, including the end of semester examination timetable, see the University's Examination Information web site.

-The Faculty Handbook entry for MATH1002 from the central units of study database.
+The description of MATH1002 in the central units of study database.